Anzac Day Reading Comprehension Passages and Questions Australia and New Zealand

 or 6 weekly interest-free payments from NZ$1.33 with what's this?

 Engage your students in the ANZAC Commemorations with our fantastic Anzac Day Reading Comprehension resource.
 Why are poppies sold on Anzac Day in New Zealand and Australia on Remembrance, and what did a boat have to do with it?
-This pack includes FIVE Year Five and Six non-fiction passages with six pages of engaging text-dependent questions and higher-order thinking tasks.
+This pack includes non-fiction passages with six pages of engaging text-dependent questions and higher-order thinking tasks.

 These activities are great for your guided reading program, or as homework tasks.
 Learn more about the history of Anzac Day, how Anzac Day is celebrated today, and compare the similarities between Anzac Day in New Zealand and Australia.

 In this Anzac Day Reading Comprehension pack, you will receive:

 1. Six texts – all with an extended and scaffold version: